The ABA Just Rejected “Affirmative Consent” Rules for Sexual Assault

 The Difference Affirmative Consent Makes in the Rules of Sexual Misconduct

 Consent is not a newly discovered concept.
 “Consent” remains definitive in the crime of sexual assault, even where “affirmative consent” rules do not apply.
 In my state of Connecticut, for example, sexual assault is defined as compelling another person to engage in sexual intercourse by the use of force or by the threat of force – that is, against the person’s will and consent.
 Likewise, engaging in sexual intercourse with an individual who is mentally incapacitated “to the extent that such other person is unable to consent” (e.g. through drugs or alcohol) is also 1st Degree Sexual Assault in Connecticut.
+A person who is incapacitated cannot give consent, which can occur due to lack of consciousness or severe intoxication.
 These are mainstream definitions of rape, and consent has always been a part of them.
+Connecticut law seeks to define consent clearly, including the nature of a person’s capacity to consent, ensuring that legal standards address situations where an individual cannot understand the nature of the sexual act or provide valid consent.

-Given that no accusation of rape is brought unless the alleged victim claims that the sex was non-consensual, this is why opponents object that “affirmative consent rules” automatically place the burden on the accused to prove innocence.
+Obviously, no accusation of rape is brought unless the alleged victim claims that the sex was non-consensual.
+This is why opponents object that “affirmative consent rules” automatically place the burden on the accused to prove innocence.
+The affirmative consent standard flips the principle of ‘innocent until proven guilty’ on its head, requiring accused students to prove their innocence, which is a significant departure from traditional legal norms.

 Advocates of “affirmative consent” rules share an obviously laudable goal: they want to support everyone’s right to have sex only when they want to.
 Few would deny that many women as well as men have been victims of sexual assault but have not received justice.
 Advocates object to laws that require evidence of coercion, incapacitation, or use of force for there to be a criminal prosecution of “rape.”
 The universe of sexual contact that is genuinely unwanted includes much more behavior than violently coerced sex or the full incapacitation of the victim.